Half-Life - Camille Georgeson-Usher - In Waking a Dream

 How is it that books can so easily become friends?

 Running her hand along the uneven and textured facade of her bookshelf, the spines shift ever so slightly beneath her fingertips.
 This ritual has become a type of nervous response to anxiety.
 The bookshelf sags with the weight of stories.
 It’s an old shelf that will fall apart soon, but for now it holds endless depictions of loss.
 Of all the things she has read here, all the friends she has made within these pages, she still feels so confused—lost.
 Rym lives in Toronto, far from where she was born, on the West Coast of the country; a landscape of ocean, mountain, dense forest, and moss.1 But now Rym is surrounded by buildings, highways, and swarms of people, where she proliferates.
-Through her life, Rym has always understood one thing: she isn’t white, and she isn’t obviously brown or obviously Native in the way that looking a way is expected.
+Through her life, Rym has always understood one thing: she isn’t white, and she isn’t obviously brown or obviously Native in the way that is expected.
 When confronted with ambiguity, it is often hard to allow a specific identifier to take hold, as it can be difficult to find out what that is.
 The perception that many have of something they don’t know—like Rym’s identity and origins—has so often in her travels lifted to the surface as confusion, the need to name her, and then an odd type of fear in their unknowing.
-She feels this fear too, because in this country, she’s not safe.
+She feels this fear too, because, in this country, she’s not safe.
 Few Indigenous women are.

-Cities have this way of enveloping you: allowing you to become insignificant should you so choose, or in contrast, grow to immense possibilities of visibility.
+Cities have this way of enveloping you: allowing you to become insignificant should you so choose, or, in contrast, to grow immense possibilities of visibility.
 Rym fled the West Coast over a decade ago.
 She wasn’t fleeing anything in particular, but rather a sense of dread, as though she couldn’t be who she needed to be there.
 It was too close.
 Too many people expected so much of her, and she wasn’t ready.

 As Rym began this ritual of focusing on her books, she wrote down the dream she had a few hours ago.
 It was vivid—tirelessly vivid.
-There was a moment where she felt as though it was actually happening, but her logic convinced her otherwise.
+There was a moment when she felt as though it was actually happening, but her logic convinced her otherwise.

 I found myself at the edge of a substantial hole.
 It was a human-made hole, that was for certain, perhaps a mine or a quarry, but why was I here?
 I couldn’t understand where this landscape came from.
 I had never actually seen a mine other than in photos, yet there was an overwhelming sense of fear as I stood at the edge.
 It was steep and was perhaps miles deep.
 I worried that I was standing too close to the edge and that I might fall to what would surely be my death.
 I looked to the edges of the mine.
 Everything was grey.
 Even the woods that surrounded the mine were grey, which I only now understand was because they all were dead.